blu3skies/Curriculum_Vitae/README.md

   <p>
   ## Hobbies

   In 2018 I renovated my dilapidated 1969 Airstream land yacht trailer, a steep learning curve demonstrating resourcefulness, resilience and patience but not much aptitude.
-(Photos upon request)
+(Photos gladly given upon request)

-  I recycle scrap into aquaponics gardens, the future of agriculture in dry climates

-  (Any cool stuff that makes you a super part of a software development team)
+  I find joy in reclying scrap materials to make home aquaponics systems (aquaculture - hydroponic combinations), and if im not doing that you can find me getting my hands dirty in the ground planting some veggie.

   People seek me out to join their projects.
 I am blessed with a wide and wonderful circle of friends and family, and I love cats but most of all I love my dog Bentley
   </p>